 Announcements are made by 30 June.
 If selected, your ETS date will be adjusted to 30 days prior to the start of the academic year.

-The 2-year RFD program is designed to identify outstanding students on campus or in Reserve Component (RC) units and offer them the opportunity for a scholarship with service in the RC after graduation.
+The 2-year Guaranteed Reserve Forces Duty (GRFD) program is designed to identify outstanding students on campus or in Reserve Component (RC) units and offer them the opportunity for a scholarship with service in the RC after graduation.
 This program expands scholarships availability to the entire range of college campuses and troop program units and increases both quantity and quality of participation in the ROTC program.
-Recipients must attend an institution offering Army ROTC within the state or Regional Support Command from which nominated.
-These recipients have an option to request active duty at a later date.
+Recipients must attend an institution offering Army ROTC within the state or Regional Division from which nominated.

 Nursing scholarships can be awarded from any of the above categories.
 Prospective Army nurses will apply for the respective Army ROTC Nursing Scholarship.
 Nursing cadets must meet the same requirements as other cadets and be accepted into TCU’s Harris College of Nursing and Health Sciences.